TUDelftGeodesy/stmtools/docs/stm_init.md

-# Initialte an Space-Time Matrix
+# Initiate a Space-Time Matrix

 In Python, STM can be represented by an [`Xarray.Dataset`](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html) object.
 An STM instance can be initiated as an `Xarray.Dataset` in different ways.